-Trade Makes Both Countries Better Off
+Frade Ma ikes Both ( Countries l Better Of

 U.S.

 consumption without trade consumption with trade gains from trade

 computers 250 270 20

 wheat 2,500 2,700 200

 Japan

-Jap ali

 consumption without trade consumption with trade gains from trade

-computers consumption consumption •
+computers 120 130 10

+wheat 600 700 100

+ITERDEPENDENCE AND THE GAINS FROM TRADE

 Where Do These Gains Come From?

-- Absolute advantage: the ability to produce a good using fewer inputs than another producer - The U.S. has an absolute advantage in the production of wheat: producing a ton of wheat uses 10 labor hours in the U.S. vs. 25 in Japan. - If each country has an absolute advantage in one good and specializes in that good, then both countries can gain from trade.
+Absolute advantage: the ability to produce a good using fewer inputs than another producer The U.S. has an absolute advantage in wheat: producing a ton of wheat uses 10 labor hours in the U.S. vs. 25 in Japan.
+If each country has an absolute advantage in one good and specializes in that good, then both countries can gain from trade.

 Where Do These Gains Come From?
 Which country has an absolute advantage in computers?

-- Producing one computer requires 125 labor hours in Japan, but only 100 in the U.S. - The U.S. has an absolute advantage in both goods!
+Producing one computer requires 125 labor hours in Japan, but only 100 in the U.S. The U.S. has an absolute advantage in both goods!
 So why does Japan specialize in computers?
 Why do both countries gain from trade?